mmistakes/made-mistakes-jekyll/support/index.md

 ## Sponsorships

-If you have a product, service, or application that you'd like me to take a look at feel free to [reach out to me]({{ site.url }}/about/).
-I'm open to writing about it if I think it will provide value to my readers and fits in with the other iPad art, design, and web development content I typically publish.
+If you have a product, service, or application that you'd like me to take a look at feel free to [reach out]({{ site.url }}/about/).
+I'm open to writing about it if I think there's value for my readers or fits in with the other iPad art, design, and web development content I typically publish.